sap-tutorials/Tutorials/tutorials/xsa-sqlscript-stored-proc/xsa-sqlscript-stored-proc.md

     ![Sample](3.png)

-4. Change the namespace from “Undefined” to `dev602.procedures`
+4. Change the namespace from "Undefined" to `dev602.procedures`

     ![Namespace](4.png)